cobbr/cobbr.io/_posts/2017-11-14-PSAmsi-Minimizing-Obfuscation-To-Maximize-Stealth.md

 We already had a tool that was capable of *almost* always defeating PowerShell-based AMSI signatures in [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) written by [Daniel Bohannon](https://twitter.com/danielhbohannon) (I say "*almost*", I've never seen a case that Invoke-Obfuscation *does not* defeat all of the AMSI signatures within a script, but theoretically it could happen).

-The problem becomes when defenders become smart to all of this obfuscation nonsense and instead of matching only on simple string signatures, implements some sort of obfuscation detection.
-[I've written a little on obfuscation detection in the past](({{site.baseurl}}/ObfuscationDetection.html)) and Daniel and [Lee Holmes](https://twitter.com/Lee_Holmes) have put out some [much more thorough research since then](https://www.fireeye.com/content/dam/fireeye-www/blog/pdfs/revoke-obfuscation-report.pdf).
+The problem becomes when defenders become smart to all of this obfuscation nonsense and instead of matching only on simple string signatures, implement some sort of obfuscation detection.
+[I've written a little on obfuscation detection in the past]({{site.baseurl}}/ObfuscationDetection.html) and Daniel and [Lee Holmes](https://twitter.com/Lee_Holmes) have put out some [much more thorough research since then](https://www.fireeye.com/content/dam/fireeye-www/blog/pdfs/revoke-obfuscation-report.pdf).

 The basic premise of obfuscation detection is that a heavily obfuscated script is immediately recognized as unusual by a human eye.
 For example, using Invoke-Obfuscation might result in the following output: